Medicine Strips Made Simple: 10 Practical Tips You’ll Find Helpful

 8. Storage instructions

-• The correct storage of medications is very important
+• The correct storage of medications is essential.

 • Medicines can lose their effectiveness if exposed to heat, light, moisture, or air.